-You can also have arrhythmias if you’re having a heart attack or from scar tissue caused by a previous heart attack.
+You can also have an arrhythmia if you’re having a heart attack or from scar tissue caused by a previous heart attack.

 Dr. De Bruyn is an expert cardiologist with extensive training in heart rhythm disorders.
 To diagnose your arrhythmia, he usually performs a comprehensive physical examination, discusses your symptoms, and reviews your medical history.
 He might also recommend:

-Treating arrhythmias varies depending on your diagnosis.
-For some heart arrhythmias, Dr. De Bruyn can suggest medications like blood thinners to reduce your risk of stroke and blood clots.
-Other heart arrhythmias require surgical techniques like ablation, using radiofrequency energy to block the cause of your arrhythmia.
+Treating an arrhythmia varies depending on your diagnosis.
+For some heart arrhythmia, Dr. De Bruyn can suggest medications like blood thinners to reduce your risk of stroke and blood clots.
+Other heart arrhythmia require surgical techniques like ablation, using radiofrequency energy to block the cause of your arrhythmia.

-In some cases, treating heart arrhythmias involves implantable devices like pacemakers that use electrical impulses to correct an abnormal heartbeat.
+In some cases, treating an heart arrhythmia involves implantable devices like pacemakers that use electrical impulses to correct an abnormal heartbeat.